The start date for this position is August 1, 2018. Areas of substantive interests are open. Candidates will be expected to teach courses in their

 Many people with a sociology background become postsecondary teachers and high school teachers.
 Most others, particularly those with a bachelor’s degree in sociology, often find work in related jobs outside the sociologist profession as policy analysts, demographers, survey researchers, and statisticians.

-Sociologists held about 2,600 jobs in 2014.
-The industries that employed the most sociologists were as follows:
+Sociologists hold about 2,600 jobs.
+The industries that employ the most sociologists are as follows:

 |Research and development in the social sciences and humanities||43%|

 |State and local government, excluding education and hospitals||15|

 Sociologists typically work in an office.
 They may work outside of an office setting when conducting research through interviews or observations or presenting research results.

 Most sociologists work full time during regular business hours.